A Catalog of “AI” Art Analogies

 Lava Lamp

-In the past week, two high-profile art critics called an AI artworks a “lava lamp,” (Ben Davis, Jerry Saltz), and a third used the term for AI art in general.
+In the past week, two high-profile art critics called an AI artwork a “lava lamp,” (Ben Davis, Jerry Saltz), and a third used the term for AI art in general.

-How It’s Useful: Illustrates how something can be visually dazzling but otherwise hollow of meaning or significance.
+How It’s Useful: Something can be dazzling but otherwise hollow of meaning or significance.

 The Not-So-Subtext: This stuff is just gimmicky eye-candy.

-How It’s Misleading: Dismisses the value of experimentation, form, and the many great things that have already been created with these techniques.
+How It’s Misleading: Dismisses the value of experimentation, form, and the many great things that have already been created with these techniques that are more than just visuals.

 Parrots